 Python is a bit of an odd man out among our main languages.
-We maintain a fair share of old Python code, but no new code that’s meant to be run within the datacenter is authored in Python.
-While all of our C, Objective C, Lua and Go applications compile into convenient static binaries, our Python deployment story has historically been something of an albatross.
+We maintain our fair share of old Python code, but no new code that’s meant to be run within the datacenter is authored in Python.
+While all of our C, Objective-C, Lua and Go applications compile into convenient static binaries, our Python deployment story has historically been something of an albatross.
 Our earliest Python applications were deployed in the

 pex format while the one (thankfully monolithic) application that is being actively developed and maintained is deployed as a Docker container.

 Our initiative to Dockerize this single Python application was half-hearted and understandably, the results somewhat mixed.
 For the most part, Dockerizing the Python code yielded the result we were hoping for , viz., a hermetically sealed artifact capturing all the pure Python as well as native dependencies (shared libraries, header files and compiled C modules).
 Except for the odd issue with OpenSSL (often fixed by pulling in a specific version of the